 The figure above depicts the major traits of the neural circuitry that underlies the crossing of our cerebral capacity to faithfully remember the known and our cerebellar quantum computing capacity to overcome the ambiguity of polyvalent words, by harmonizing seemingly unrelated, or competing, pieces of information,

-Consider, for example, the paradoxical situation of an Egypt in which English was the language of the commoners and of a ruler, Cleopatra.
+Consider, for example, the paradoxical situation of an Egypt in which English was the language of the commoners and of its ruler, Cleopatra.
 That queen denied whatever her people asked her; and even punished whoever reminded her of her harshness.
 In that fantastic world, a courtesan bet with his peers that he would incur not punishment in reminding Cleopatra of her nonsocial habit.
 Truly, when the Queen approached the banks of the Nile in admiring a few lotus flowers, the jester told her, "You are indeed the Queen of denial (The Nile)."

 The cerebellar-induced smile that follows a pun combines opposite schemata stored in the cerebral cortex.